owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 initial video clip followed by one or more video gaps.
 The generated timeline (2) can contain parallels with any audio track shape, which may result in a _longer_ audio track and thus an implicit gap at the end of the video track.
-In either case, all video gaps should use the initial video clip as their still frame source, which is checked in the assertion (4).
+In either case, all video gaps should padded with the last frame of the initial video clip, which is checked in the assertion (4).

 ### Property: Ending with a Video Clip